HPEDevCom/redfishdocs/docs/redfishServices/ilos/ilo5/ilo5_278/ilo5_other_resourcedefns278.md

 `@odata.type: "#Port.v1_5_0.Port"`

 A  Port represents a discrete physical port capable of connecting to a network.
-The Data Source is either DCi or RDE.
-HPE OEM section shall be present only for DCi Data Source.

 ### Resource Instances